ratwolfzero/Quaternion_3D_Rotation/README.md

 \end{aligned}
 $$

-The solution preserved algebraic consistency at the cost of commutativity — making quaternions mathematics’ first successful extension of complex numbers into higher dimensions.
+This solution preserved algebraic consistency at the cost of commutativity — making quaternions mathematics’ first successful extension of complex numbers into higher dimensions.

-Initially used in physics (e.g., Maxwell’s electromagnetism), quaternions were later eclipsed by vector calculus (Gibbs/Heaviside) for simplicity.
+Initially used in physics (e.g., in early formulations of Maxwell’s electromagnetism), quaternions were later eclipsed by the vector calculus of Gibbs and Heaviside for its relative simplicity.

+## 20th-Century Revival

 Their 20th-century revival cemented their role in:

 * 🚀 Aerospace (attitude control)
 * 🤖 Robotics (orientation interpolation)